Rookie of the Year (film): Plot

 Henry frustrates the Cubs and their fans by intentionally walking the first batter.
 He explains to his teammates why he can no longer throw fastballs and sends them back to their positions with a plan.
 With their cooperation, Henry sneaks the ball to the first baseman, who tags the runner out.
 Henry walks the next batter, with whom he trades insults.
-When the runner dares him to throw the ball high, Henry does so but stops as the runner takes off for second and is tagged out, setting up a final showdown with Heddo.
+When the runner dares him to throw the ball high, Henry does so, but stops as the runner takes off for second and is tagged out, setting up a final showdown with Heddo.
 Henry throws a changeup, which Heddo misses, and his next hit appears headed for the bleachers but is ruled a foul ball.
 Henry notices some tape inside his glove and peels it off to find not his father's name, but Mary's.
 In the stands, she signals him to throw a "Floater".
 He does so and strikes out a shocked Heddo (who then throws a tantrum at home plate), winning the division title for the Cubs and heading to the World Series.
-The Cubs and their fans celebrate and Henry throws the game winning ball to his mother.
+The Cubs and their fans celebrate, and Henry throws the game-winning ball to his mother.

 The next spring, Henry plays Little League again.
 Mary and Steadman, now a couple, are his team's coaches.
 After catching a potential home run ball that ensures his team's victory, Henry raises his fist to reveal a Cubs championship ring, signifying his role in the Cubs' World Series victory.

-Filming locations
+Production

 Filming took place on location at, among other venues, Wrigley Field (including in between games of a doubleheader on September 19, 1992, between the Cubs and the rival St. Louis Cardinals) and O'Hare Airport.
 However, the road game against the Dodgers was filmed at Comiskey Park in Chicago.